 During this difficult time, the ONE VOICE project reflected the power of art as a means to effect reality.
 In each of the participating countries, the local street artists expressed messages of unity, strength and hope in coping with the coronavirus in a different way.

-In Angola, ONE VOICE was led by Fundação Arte e Cultura, the African branch of Menomadin Foundation.
+In Angola, ONE VOICE was led by Fundação Arte e Cultura, Menomadin Foundation’s local foundation in Africa.
 In their work, the Angolan street artists expressed the burden and hardships caused by COVID-19 throughout the world, and the hope for the good future that lies ahead once the masks are removed and COVID passes away.
 Other works honored two important local artists who died of coronavirus two days apart, Valdemar Bashtush and Carlos Burtin, and painted them creating, happy and colorful.

 The project gained great publicity, expressed the pain and difficulty that humanity goes through, gave strength and hope in a time of uncertainty, and most of all – filled public areas with color and life.